dagronf/AppKitFocusOverlay/README.md

 	</a>
 </p>

-* Press and hold `option-[` key to display the focus key path for the currently focussed window
+* Press and hold `command-option-[` key to display the focus key path for the currently focussed window
-* Press and hold `option-]` key to display the focus key path from the currently focussed UI element.
+* Press and hold `command-option-]` key to display the focus key path from the currently focussed UI element.

 Supports both Swift and Objective-C projects.